By BerthX

 What is iRock: Stone & Rock Identifier?

-iRock is a reference utility for rock, mineral, and gemstone enthusiasts that uses AI image recognition to identify and value physical specimens.
+iRock is a reference utility for iOS that uses AI to identify rocks, minerals, and gemstones and track their market value.

-Users hire iRock to reduce the time spent on manual identification and to track the market value of their collections in one place.
+Collectors hire iRock to reduce the time spent on manual identification and to maintain a digital record of their collection's worth.

 Current Momentum